I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 And, the fickle public, eager for some new excitement, moved on to such diversions as octopus wrestling and deer racing.

 In the end, the British magazine Automobile Topics got its wish.
 Having witnessed an exhibition of auto polo in 1912 its writer sniffed that he hoped “this lunatic sport” would disappear.
 By the late 1920s, it had vanished.

 There was a brief recurrence following World War Two, but the same issue of costly crashes sank the revival.

 Buzkashi, is Afghanistan’s national sport.
-It is sometimes referred to as Afghan polo and is extremely violent.
+It is sometimes referred to as Afghan polo and it is extremely violent.

 As with many whimsical ideas, the notion of playing polo while mounted on an elephant got its first airing in a pub, probably several hours after opening time.